A new study linking aluminum in vaccines to autism is at the center of a controversy.

 Two of the study authors, Christopher Shaw, PhD, and Lucija Tomljenovic, PhD, previously had another paper on vaccine-related illnesses retracted in major scientific journals.

-In the paper, the scientists from the University of British Columbia said that (additives in a vaccine that help to produce a stronger immunological response) injected into mice could provoke the development of autism, changing the brain’s immune response.
+In the paper, the scientists from the University of British Columbia said that

 The study authors write that the effect of aluminum adjuvants on the immune response is “the disruption of normal neurodevelopmental pathways resulting in autistic behavior.”

 However, it didn’t take long for other scientists to chime in on their work.

 They took issue with many different aspects of the paper, including its design, methods, and analysis.

 In numerous blog and forum posts, researchers attacked the paper repeatedly, one calling it “anti-vaccine pseudoscience.”